CongtianMa/SourceNavigator/README.md

 ## Features

-- **Language Server Integration**: Access VSCode's language server capabilities for any supported language
-- **Code Navigation**: Find references, definitions, implementations, and more
-- **Symbol Search**: Search for symbols across your workspace
-- **Code Analysis**: Get semantic tokens, document symbols, and type information
+- **Type Definition Analysis**: Intelligent search and analysis of type definitions across the workspace
-- **Smart Selection**: Use semantic selection ranges for intelligent code selection
-- **Code Actions**: Access refactoring suggestions and quick fixes
+- **External File Reading**: Read and analyze external dependencies, configuration files, and project documents
+- **Advanced Code Navigation**: Deep understanding of code structure and relationships
+- **AI-Optimized Tools**: Tools specifically designed for AI assistant workflows
-- **HTTP/SSE Server**: Exposes language features over an MCP-compatible HTTP server
+- **HTTP/SSE Server**: Exposes analysis capabilities over an MCP-compatible HTTP server
-- **AI Assistant Integration**: Ready to work with AI assistants that support the MCP protocol
+- **Multi-Project Support**: Dedicated endpoints and ports for different projects

 ## Usage

 ### Installation

-1. Install [the extension](https://marketplace.visualstudio.com/items?itemName=ConnorHallman.bifrost-mcp) from the VS Code marketplace
+1. Install [the extension](https://marketplace.visualstudio.com/items?itemName=ConnorHallman.source-navigator) from the VS Code marketplace
 2. Install any language-specific extensions you need for your development
 3. Open your project in VS Code